Elliot518/tech-bible/English/7_AI/TensorFlow/1_BriefIntroduction.md

 **6. Creating a user interface for stakeholders to use the model** In most cases, you will need to provide a dashboard/user interface for users to interact with the model.

+&nbsp;

+### 3. What is Keras

+- Authoritative Definition

+  > Keras is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.Keras is the high-level API of TensorFlow 2, it is a beautiful API for composing building blocks to create and train deep learning models.

+- History

+  > Keras was initially founded by François Chollet as a platform-agnostic, high-level API that can use one of two popular low-level symbolic math libraries at a time: Tensor- Flow or Theano.
+Specifically, Keras provides layers (e.g., fully connected layers, con- volution layers, etc.), which encapsulate core computations of neural networks.
+  > Furthermore, Keras provides pretrained models that can be downloaded and used conveniently.
+As Theano retired in 2017, TensorFlow became the go-to backend for Keras.
+In 2017 (TensorFlow v1.4 upward), Keras was integrated into TensorFlow and is now a submodule in TensorFlow that provides a wide variety of reusable layers that can be used to build deep learning models as well as pretrained models.

+- Other Knowledage
+  > Keras can be integrated with multiple deep learning engines including Google TensorFlow, Microsoft CNTK, Amazon MXNet, and Theano.
+Starting with TensorFlow 2.0, Keras, the API developed by François Chollet, has been adopted as the standard high-level API, largely simplifying coding and making programming more intuitive.